andrewminer/ad-astra/README.md

 can go from travelling on your own two feet to travelling among the stars in your warp-capable starship.
-And the world of Ad Astra is worth travelling in... realistic hills, valleys, mountains, oceans and islands are populated with realistic trees and a variety of plant and animal life.
+And the world of Ad Astra is worth travelling in... realistic hills, valleys, mountains, oceans and islands are populated with living, growing trees and over 100 species of wild animals.

 To help you in your travels, you've got a wide variety of vehicles available.
 Of course, you've always got the trusty wooden raft, but you can also make motor